Dusty Springfield: 1967–68

 As with Springfield's chart success in the previous three years, there was minimal agreement in 1967 and 1968 between UK and US releases.
 The closest Springfield got to a transatlantic hit during this period was the spirited "I'll Try Anything", which charted in the spring of 1967 (UK no. 13/US no. 40).
 The follow-up single, "Give Me Time" – the singer's last traditional-sounding sweeping ballad – peaked outside the UK Top 20 (no. 24) and stalled at 76 in the United States.
 However, the single's B-side – the smokey-sultry Bacharach-David song "The Look of Love", recorded for the James Bond parody film Casino Royale – emerged as one of Springfield's five defining US 1960s hits.

 For "one of the slowest-tempo hits" of the sixties, Bacharach created the "sultry" feel by the use of "minor-seventh and major-seventh chord changes", while Hal David's lyrics "epitomised longing and, yes, lust."
 The song was recorded in two versions at the Philips Studios in London.
 The soundtrack version was released on 29 January 1967.
 The single version charted briefly in July, then re-entered Billboards Hot 100 in early September, peaking at no. 22.
-However, it reached the Top Ten in several markets across the US, reaching number one in San Francisco (KFRC and KYA) and San Jose, California (KLIV) as well as no. 2 in Boston (WBZ), among other cities.
+However, it reached the Top Ten in several markets across the US, reaching number one in San Francisco (KFRC and KYA) and San Jose, California (KLIV) and no. 2 in Boston (WBZ), among other cities.
 "The Look of Love" received an Academy Award nomination for Best Song.